How to Keep Your Employees Calm During a Hurricane

-- Familiarity with your organization’s hurricane response plan
+- Familiarize employees with your organization’s hurricane response plan

-- Pre-hurricane briefing covering protocol, who to contact, and where to get additional information
+- Tell them who to contact and where to get additional information

-- Where to go for behavioral health services if needed
+- Advise them on where to go for behavioral health services if needed

-- Ways to stay informed throughout a hurricane
+- Give them ways to stay informed throughout a hurricane

-- Authorities/weather specialists that employees can trust for guidance
+- Recommend authorities and weather specialists that employees can trust for guidance

 Having an emergency communication system in place is also an opportunity to provide your people with effective ways to stay calm throughout the duration of a hurricane.

-Some emergency communication providers offer an “Event Page,” which can be a valuable resource in the aftermath of a storm.
-The pages serve as a central hub where an organization can post-disaster updates, upload video/photos, and communicate a recovery plan.
+Some emergency communication providers offer an option to create “event pages,” which can be a valuable resource in the aftermath of a storm.
+The pages serve as a central hub where an organization can post disaster updates, upload video/photos, and communicate a recovery plan.

-The more you can equip your people with relevant information and help them proactively plan for a storm, the less anxious they’ll be throughout its duration.
+The more you can equip your people with relevant information, the less anxious they’ll be throughout the storm.